sdeng9/sdeng9.github.io/_publications/C5-2022-IDETC.md

 function of microstructure and clustering level such that the ROM faithfully surrogates DNS.
-We demonstrate the application of our framework in predicting the damage behavior of a multiscale metallic component with spatially varying porosity._
+We demonstrate the application of our framework in predicting the damage behavior of a multiscale metallic component with spatially varying porosity."

-A copy of the full paper can be downloaded [here](/files/C5-2022-IDETC.pdf).
+---